Aandri99/knowladgebase/1_resistors_doc.rst

  .. math:: I_3=\frac{U_0}{\frac{R_3+R_4}{R_2}(R_1+R_2+R_5 )+(R_1+R_5 ) }

 And there you go, we now have an equation for :math:`I_3` that only relies on known constants.
 We only need to plug the values in and from there on, dominos will fall.
 Plugging :math:`I_3` into :math:`equation\;B`` yields :math:`I_2`.
 From there on, :math:`equation\;A` gives us :math:`I_1` and all of a sudden all currents are known.
 Lastly we can use :math:`equation\;L1` to get any voltage drop we desire and all left to do is to calculate the power, which is now one simple multiplication away.
 Was this more difficult than doing substitutions?
 Depends on who you ask.
-I solved the circuit both ways and don’t get me started on how much I hate calculating substitute resistance for parallel resistors.
+We solved the circuit both ways and you chose the way that best suits you.
 Besides, the second method yields all voltages and currents at once, which is what you will usually tasked with on the exams.

 Hands on
 -------------

-You must have noticed that I shied away from using any numbers in my calculations.
-Let me tell you that I’ve been at university for such a long time that I’ve forgotten what equations with actual numbers even look like.
-Jokes aside, I shied away from numbers because, as you saw, we didn’t need them.
-Also in this hands on part, you will select your own resistors and measure voltages across them.
-You can select any resistors (but avoid going below 100 ohms so that nothing accidentally gets fried), and build the circuit on a breadboard as shown on the picture below.
-For U_0 you can choose between Red Pitaya’s supply pins.
-It can be 3.3 V, 5 V or even -4 V. Anything you fancy!
+When working with circuits, it's common to use equations to solve for voltage, current, and power.
+In this experiment, we will be building a circuit with Red Pitaya and measuring voltage across resistors to test our calculations.

+To get started, select resistors of your choice, but make sure they are not below 100 ohms to avoid any potential damage.
+Once you have your resistors, build the circuit on a breadboard as shown in the picture provided.

+Now, you can choose the voltage source for U_0 from Red Pitaya's supply pins.
+You have the option to use 3.3 V, 5 V, or even -4 V.

 .. image:: img/1_Extension_connector.png
    :name: Red Pitaya's pinout
    :align: center